BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 > **WARNING:** The bitcoin-cli command generates JSON RPC commands to talk to the bitcoind.
 They can be really picky.
 This is an example: if you list the bitcoin amount without the leading zero (i.e. ".1" instead of "0.1"), then bitcoin-cli will fail with a mysterious message.

-You'll be able to see the transaction in your list immediately, but it'll take a little longer for your balances to settle, as usual.
+You'll be able to see the transaction in your list immediately.
 Here, note that we see the transactions for both sending the money _and_ receiving it, since it's all local.
 If you're sending to someone else, you'll just see the sending.
 ```
 $ bitcoin-cli listtransactions
 [